 Many Evangelicals have a hard time understanding why Catholics put so much value in suffering.
 Some of these good Christians think that faithful Christians should always be physically healed if they pray hard enough.
 They say "if you had enough faith you would be healed."
 These are often the same people who believe in the "Prosperity Gospel."
 Evangelicals such as Kenneth Copeland who hold to the "prosperity gospel" claim that authentically turning our lives over to Jesus immediately results in abundant health and financial prosperity.
 The idea seems to be that faithful Christians should never be poor or experience sickness.

 Most certainly Jesus heals.
 Catholics are totally into being healed - if it is God's will.
-I've been healed and delivered of many problems including alcoholism, bulimia, a voice that I couldn't use for three years, etc. (see my testimony) I know a Catholic man who was healed of cancer in his neck and esophagus through the prayers of his sisters who were nuns.
+I (Hugh) have been healed and delivered of many problems including alcoholism, bulimia, a voice that I couldn't use for three years, etc. (see my testimony) I know a Catholic man who was healed of cancer in his neck and esophagus through the prayers of his sisters who were nuns.
 Catholics hold healing masses and pray and anoint the sick and we rejoice when we are healed.
 There are thousands of reports of Catholics being healed in the waters at Lourdes and other sites of pilgrimages.
 On my radio show, I recently interviewed "Gé La," a Spanish Catholic singer who was completely healed of a 5.9 cm cancerous tumor in her throat.
 Her voice returned and she has become one of the best known and loved singers in Latin America.
 Download the interview here.

 The Apostle Paul was one of the greatest Christians of all time.
 He had turned his life over to Jesus in a very real way.
 Although Jesus restored his vision, Paul nevertheless had a very painful number of years.
 (2 Cor 24-30).
 Catholics don't think it was because he was lacking in faith.